Top quark flavor changing couplings at a muon collider: Single top production at the MuC.

 \section{Single top production at the MuC.}

 In the SM, production of single top at a lepton collider comes from the process $\ell^+ \ell^- \to t{\bar b}W^- + {\bar t}bW^+$ and it can be used to probe the diagonal terms of the Wilson coefficients \cite{escamilla}.
-Single-top production that involves FC couplings is given by $\mu^+ \mu^- \to t{\bar u} + {\bar t}u$ as shown in fig.~\ref{fig:mmtu}.
+Single-top production that involves FC couplings can be given by $\mu^+ \mu^- \to t{\bar u} + u{\bar t}$ as shown in fig.~\ref{fig:mmtu}.
 This top production mode is possible even with a low collision energy of $240$ GeV (as in the CEPC), and good sensitivity can in principle be achieved with very high integrated luminosity \cite{zhang19,gori23,iranies14,iranies21}.
-The simplest diagram is given by the $\mu \mu t q$ contact term, one recent study on this coupling can be found in ref.~\cite{wudka21} for the LHC.
+The simplest diagram is given by the $\mu \mu t q$ contact term.
+For the LHC, one recent study be found in ref.~\cite{wudka21}.
+For the MuC the authors in ref.~\cite{sun2023} consider $Q^{(1)}_{lq}$ for the $\mu \mu tc$ coupling.
 Other recent studies for FC top couplings at the HL-LHC can be found in \cite{cremer23,nomura22}.
-We are not going to include contact terms in our study.
-However, we refer to a recent study in ref.~\cite{sun2023} where a $\mu \mu tc$ coupling is probed by $\mu^+ \mu^- \to t{\bar c}$ at the MuC.
-The energy and integrated luminosity they use are $10$ TeV and $10\; {\rm ab}^{-1}$.
+We will also consider associated production modes of $t\bar u \gamma$ and $t\bar u Z$ as well as $\mu^+ \mu^- \to \nu_\mu \bar {\nu_\mu} t{\bar u}$ where only fermion-boson operators have a potential for good sensitivity.

+In order to make an estimate of the potential MuC individual limits for each operator coefficient, let us use a simple criterion: we find the value of the coefficient at which there are a total of one thousand $t\bar u + u\bar t$ (that is $500+500$) events.
+Given that there is a different expected luminosity at each energy (see table \ref{tab:lumin}) there are four minimal cross sections depending on the energy.
+For instance, at $\sqs =3$ TeV we would have $\sigma_{\rm min} = 500$ ab.